Call us now:

 Depending on your business activities and the industry sector, you may need to obtain specific licenses or permits.
 For example, selling certain products like food, cosmetics, or pharmaceuticals may require licenses from relevant authorities.

-Step 5 – Tax Registration
+Step 5 – Tax Registration for e commerce business

 Register your business for taxation purposes with the Revenue Department.
 Obtain a Tax Identification Number (TIN) and determine if you need to register for Value Added Tax (VAT) based on your business size and revenue.
 Apply for a VAT certificate if necessary.